North Captiva Island Ferry Guide: Schedules, Costs & Tips

 Wildlife Sightings and Scenic Highlights

 The ferry ride offers scenic views and wildlife sightings en route, setting the tone for an authentic, peaceful island escape.
 Dolphins frequently swim alongside ferries, particularly during morning crossings.
-Brown pelicans, ospreys, and occasional manatees appear near Pine Island Sound’s mangrove-lined channels.
-The journey offers views of Sanibel Lighthouse, historic stilt houses, and barrier island shorelines.
 Peak wildlife activity occurs October through April when migratory birds arrive.

 Disembarkation & Golf Cart Pickup

 Ferries dock at designated marinas where pre-arranged golf cart rentals await passengers.
-Staff assist with luggage transfer while visitors collect rental keys at dockside kiosks.
+Staff assist with luggage transfer.
 Walking passengers exit first, followed by those with mobility needs.
-Cart orientation takes 5 minutes, covering island speed limits (25 mph maximum) and parking regulations.
-Upon arrival at Safety Harbor Club dock, golf cart rentals are available for $150-200 daily to explore the car-free island⁶.
+Cart orientation takes 5 minutes, covering island regulations and parking regulations.

 When to Book the Ferry (and Bookings Order)